 Check the Events Calendar for future dates and to register for the classes.

-These classes will be broken down into beginner and experienced fly tiers.
+These classes will be broken down into beginner, intermediate and experienced fly tiers.
 We will have a series of fly's that we will show you how to tie.
 We will also be glad to help anyone with a fly or technique they are having a problem with.
-Every one is invited to attend and tie some flies or you can just watch and learn.
 If you don't have a vice yet we will have some vices and material for you to use.
 Look forward to seeing everyone there.

 Message from the President